 He began representing migrant farmworkers with the Legal Aid Justice Center in 1999, and in 2001 he established Legal Aid’s northern Virginia branch to work with the region’s day laborers.
 In 2009, the American Constitution Society for Law and Policy awarded Tim with the first David Carliner Public Interest Award, a national award given in recognition of fearless, uncompromising, and creative advocacy on behalf of marginalized people.
 Tim lives in downtown Charlottesville with his wife and two young daughters.
 As the Executive Director at Madison House, Tim is excited to lead an organization that bridges the gap between the University and greater Charlottesville communities.

-While at Alabama, she was involved with the Beta Psi Chapter of Delta Gamma, the Million Dollar Band and her department’s student council.
+While at Alabama, she was involved with the Beta Psi Chapter of Delta Gamma.
 Her favorite volunteer opportunity was when she had the honor to design the entire service program for her sorority when it chartered at Alabama Amy’s freshman year.
 After graduating in 2015 she worked for one year as an AmeriCorps member for a nonprofit in Alabama called Impact America.
-She is looking forward to working with the students and staff of Madison House and sharing her passion for service.
+She is looking forward to working with the students and staff of Madison House as well as members of the community and sharing her passion for service.

 Programs Advisor: Big Siblings, Bridging the Gap, PLAY, Youth Mentoring, Creating Assets, Savings, & Hope, & Hoos Assisting with Life Obstacles